Skip to main content

 Mobile Email Statistics

-Here are some statistics to demonstrate why mobile is a crucial element of an email marketing program:
+Here are some statistics from to demonstrate why mobile is a crucial element of an email marketing program:

-Avoiding Email Overkill
+Email Overkill Statistics

 Make sure not to abuse email by sending too many to your list.
 Many email users are already feeling overwhelmed by the sheer volume of messages they get per day, so be mindful and only send them messages that are truly valuable.
 In doing so, they will be less likely to unsubscribe.